 - Choose a time to file each day or week, set an alarm to remind yourself, and DO IT!

-- For the first few filing sessions, set a timer for 15 minutes and file until the timer goes off.
+- If you have a lot of papers to file when you first implement this routine, set a timer for 15 minutes and file until the timer goes off.
+Then repeat the 15-minute time block the next day or week.

 - Maintain your system by filing all items daily or weekly!